-Having collated several perspectives and information after asking my family members and colleagues, I decided to compile some of the key points into a blog post.
+I am not a parent.
+However, I decided to some research and collated several perspectives from my family members and older colleagues.
+To save you time in your research, I decided to compile some of the key points into a blog post.

 I hope that by presenting the factors you may wish to think about, it can help you to better understand what would be the best time and age for you.

-Please note that my answers are based on Singapore’s context and for the average Generation Y PME like myself.
+Please note that my answers are based on Singapore’s context and for the average Millennial like myself.
 It may not apply to every single person.

 1) When you’re older, you often can provide better foundation for your children